jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 were worth it, and "at least I have fun."
 Except, the things I learned aren't applicable to work, and... it wasn't really fun.

+As an aside, I had thought of giving "the Doom Loop" a different name of "Bryan Cranston Sydrome," after this classic scene:
+!["Malcom in Middle", light bulb changing][https://www.youtube.com/watch?v=AbSehcT19u0 "The Classic Light-Bulb Changing Scene"]

 --------------------------

 This is the point in my essay where I'd normally say HERE'S HOW I SOLVED IT AND YOU CAN TOO.
 But unfortunately I can't do that; I have to write up these lessons when they're fresh in my mind.
-And so to say, I don't have an answer.
+Meanging right now, there is no answer.  say, I don't have an answer.

 But what I do notice is that in my personal projects, I seem to jettison some habits that are second nature to me at work.
 Why?